-The OIC will comprise of the following 12 voting members, each voting member has 1 vote:
+The OIC will comprise of the following:

 - LEP Chief Executive

 - Skills Advisory Panel Chair

 - Business Leadership Group Chair

 - Innovation Board Chair

 - OIC Chair

 - Local Authority staff on the LEP Management Team (4)

 - Accountable Body Representative

-- LEP Board Members (2)

-- Members who can bring additional expertise or support succession planning will be invited to attend by the Chair.

-- o invited members are expected to serve a minimum of 6 months.
+In addition, OIC may also compromise of 2 additional LEP Board members, at the invitation of the Chair, who can bring additional expertise or support succession planning.
+New members are expected to serve a minimum of 6 months on OIC.